 National Sculpture Factory’s Annual Graduate Awards

-Since its inception, the National Sculpture Factory’s primary objective has been to support the talents of artists, at all stages of the careers in exploring and developing new their art practice, their forms of expression and production.
+Since its inception, the National Sculpture Factory’s primary objective has been to support the talents of artists, at all stages of their careers in exploring and developing their practice of art-making in all their forms of expression and production.
 To this end we have developed a very successful core programmatic strategy which creates the time and space for young artists to professionalise their practice straight out of college in a supportive and productive environment.

-We now give out 4 graduate residency awards annually to 3 art colleges; Crawford college of Art & Design; Limerick School of Art & Design and Waterford Institute of Technology.
-Offered to each successful artist is free studio rental from between 3-6months, materials stipends, technical and administrative support, curatorial and peer support and free access to a number of our educational & technical workshops/lectures.
+This year we have given 4 graduate residency awards to 3 art colleges; Crawford College of Art & Design; Limerick School of Art & Design and Waterford Institute of Technology.
+Offered to each successful artist is free studio rental from between 3-6 months, material stipends, technical and administrative support, curatorial and peer support, mentorship and free access to a number of our educational & technical workshops/lectures.
 Successful candidates are selected based solely on the merit and potential of their practice, often in consultation with their college lecturers.

 This year’s graduates are :

 Susan Dolan – CIT Crawford College of Art & Design

 Sue Dolan is a cross-disciplinary artist merging sculpture, video and performance.
 Her work to date has dealt with displaced communities and women’s rights in Ireland and has taken the shape of wearable sculptures, performers and videos.
 She was recently awarded the RDS Special Award 2018 at the annual RDS Visual Arts Awards.

 Catherine Callanan – CIT Crawford College of Art & Design